earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster02-plot-raster-histograms-r.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster02-plot-raster-histograms-r/view-hist-1.png" title="histogram of DEM elevation values" alt="histogram of DEM elevation values" width="90%" />

-## What does a histogram tell us?
+## What Does a Histogram Tell Us?

 A histogram shows us how the data are distributed.
 Each bin or bar in the plot represents the number or frequency of pixels that fall within the range specified by the bin.

-We can use the `breaks = ` argument to specify fewer or more breaks in our histogram.
+You can use the `breaks = ` argument to specify fewer or more breaks in your histogram.
 Note that this argument does not result in the exact number of breaks that you may want in your histogram.